Ibadan Oyo State, Nigeria Travel Guide

 A tasty, steamed bean pudding made from peeled, blended beans, peppers, onions, and spices.
 It often includes fillings like fish, boiled eggs, or corned beef.

-Available from street vendors and local restaurants.
+Available from street food sellers and local restaurants.

 Zobo (hibiscus tea), Kunu (millet/guinea corn drink), and fresh palm wine (non-alcoholic when fresh, becomes alcoholic if fermented) are popular.